rahuljain5/Disco-Cubes-opengl-app/README.md

 # Disco-Cubes
-A Mini-Project on Computer Graphics
+A Mini-Project on Computer Graphics using OpenGL.

-Required libs:
+Required libraries:
-SOIL
+-SOIL
-Gl/GLUT
+-Gl/GLUT

-The cubes randomly choose between images. the minicubes randomly generate colors.
+The cubes randomly choose between images while the minicubes randomly generate colors.

-For eductional purpose only.
+All cubes are placed on on a reflective surface, Also showcases displaying Rasterised text.